adriandelarco/old_school/README.md

 ## Results

-The actor stores its result into a dataset, from which you can export it to various formats, such as JSON, XML, CSV or Excel.
+The actor stores its result in a dataset, from which you can export it to various formats, such as JSON, XML, CSV or Excel.
 For each Google Search results page, the actor creates one record in the dataset, which looks as follows (in JSON):